SonghuaHu-UMD/songhuahu-umd.github.io/_pages/SustainableMobility.md

 author_profile: true
 ---

+The commitment to decarbonization is driving city decision-makers and service providers to leverage emerging techniques to promote sustainability.
+Transport emissions, particularly exhaust emissions from road traffic, remain a major source of greenhouse gases and air pollutants.
+My research focuses on two aspects.
+First, how to develop cost-effective data and methods to precisely and efficiently monitor and predict large-scale high-resolution traffic emissions.
+Second, how the vehicle electrification and sharing can contribute to the transport decarbonization, and what are the main barriers to pormote vehicle electrification.

 ### <span style="color: green"> Data-driven Emission Inventory Estimation </span> 🌱🌱🌱🌎🌎🌎
 <div style="display: flex; justify-content: center; align-items: center; margin-top: 20px; margin-bottom: 20px;">